 Jedi frequently apologise to enemies that refuse to back down.
 Light-Sided Sith are a variation of this, seemingly more annoyed than anything else that they've been forced into an unnecessary confrontation.

-Arrogant Kung-Fu Guy: Ffon serves as one to the Sith Inquisitor on Korriban, constantly putting down the character (and other apprentice hopefuls) and having his skills as a true Sith being boasted about by Overseer Harkun.
-He eventually resorts to trying to steal your character's success when he fails the final test, and is caught in the lie by Lord Zash, and fried for it.
+Ffon serves as one to the Sith Inquisitor on Korriban, constantly putting down the player character (and other apprentice hopefuls) and having his skills as a true Sith being boasted about by Overseer Harkun.
+He eventually resorts to trying to steal the player character's success when he fails the final test, and is caught in the lie by Lord Zash, and fried for it.

-Also Thana on Taris.
-She keeps doing worse than you and getting captured on top of that, yet keeps insisting that she's better than you and that you're "getting in her way."
-Fortunately, none of her superiors are duped by her whole bragging.
-Killing her shortly after confronting Cerik is a very satisfying way of proving her you were the best one all along.
+Thana, a Sith Lord found on Taris by Imperial players.
+She keeps doing worse than the player character and getting captured on top of that, yet keeps insisting that she's better and that the player character is "getting in her way."
+Fortunately, none of her superiors are duped by her bragging.

 The Sith governor of Balmorra enjoys crushing rebels a little too much.
 The lines used to flirt with her are generally pretty hilarious because of it; player characters can only...spend quality time with her by acting like a complete sociopath.